precor/web-api-bridge/docs/WEBAPIBRIDGE.md

 -   `event` **[object][15]** Incomming event.
 -   `data` **[string][16]** The incoming data received, which is a stingified JSON message.
-Defaults to `event.nativeEvent.data`, which is correct for React Native but needs to be overridden for the web app with `event.data`. (optional, default `event.nativeEvent.data`)
+Defaults to `event.nativeEvent.data`, which is correct for React Native but needs to be overridden for web apps with `event.data`. (optional, default `event.nativeEvent.data`)

 ### send